-The AP PeerKey protocol provides session identification and data confidentiality for an AP-to-AP
+The AP PeerKey protocol provides session identification and data confidentiality forcommunication between two APs. .

-connection.
 An AP PeerKey association is composed of a Mesh PMKSA and a Mesh TKSA.

 Instruct the editor to modify section 11.10.2 as indicated:

 11.10.2 AP PeerKey protocol